 Cons

-Now, if you are already using a propane-powered water heater you can convert it to natural gas.
+Now, if you are already using a propane-powered water heater, you can convert it to natural gas.
 However, you need to think about the cost, and the major one is to bring natural gas to your home.
-This is expensive, but taking into account that the operating costs are much lower, your investment will pay off in the long run.
+This is expensive, but considering that the operating costs are much lower, your investment will pay off in the long run.
 Especially when combined with the natural gas furnace.

-The manufacturers will usually provide the conversion kits with the water heaters so by changing the burner/pilot orifice, thermocouple, thermostat, and adjusting the gas pressure, and the conversion can be done from propane to natural gas model (should be done by the licensed professional).
+The manufacturers usually provide conversion kits with water heaters.
+By changing the burner/pilot orifice, thermocouple, thermostat, and adjusting the gas pressure, the conversion can be done from propane to natural gas model (should be done by the licensed professional).

-Natural gas water heaters are safe in general, as long as they are correctly installed by the licensed technician and per codes.
+Natural gas water heaters are safe in general, as long as the licensed technician installs them per codes and manufacturer's instructions.
 DIY installation must be performed with extra caution to prevent any potential leak, mainly from gas connections and vents.

-If the gas heaters are not adequately vented users can be exposed to dangerous carbon monoxide, which is also known as a silent killer.
+If the gas heaters are not adequately vented, users can be exposed to dangerous carbon monoxide, also known as a silent killer.

-Another danger is coming from the faulty pressure and temperature relief valve, which could lead to extreme pressure inside the tank and potential explosion.
+Another danger is the faulty pressure and temperature relief valve, which could lead to extreme pressure inside the tank and potential explosion.

 If you need info on how to fix a gas water heater use this article.

 The lifespan of a natural gas water heater is around 10 years, while the warranty is between 6 and 12 years, depending on the quality of components and available features.
-For example, water heaters equipped with two anode rods, commercial-grade, or powered anode are those with a longer warranty.
+For example, water heaters equipped with two anode rods, commercial-grade or powered anode, have a longer warranty.

-If money is not an object, look for the ultra-efficient and condensing water heaters from AO Smith, such as Vertex, or Polaris.
-The best gas models come with the high recovery, condensing technology, stainless steel components, and ultra-high energy factor of over 0.9.
+If money is not an object, look for ultra-efficient and condensing water heaters from AO Smith, such as Vertex, or Polaris.
+The best gas models come with high recovery, condensing technology, stainless steel components, and an ultra-high energy factor of over 0.9.

 Finally, natural gas has a lower cost, is eco-friendly, delivered to your home without interruption and hassle, and is energy-efficient.
 If you are thinking of installing a new water heater, a tankless natural gas water heater might be your best option.
 There are many options out there, where the models mentioned above are among the top ones: Rinnai RUR199 and Takagi T-H3.